Hand Tallies for elections and policies;

 Voting Simulations for Teaching

-, is the only program designed primarily for visual and statistical comparisons of two dozen voting rules for lectures and research.
+PoliticalSim, was the first public program for visual and statistical comparisons, in lectures and research, of two dozen single- and multi-winner voting rules.
 Free, Open source in Excel, © 1991-1999.

 An election database from Ireland shows STV vote transfers between candidates on bar charts.
 Available online or download.
 Java; © 1999-2001 Ciaran Quinn.